Sunflower Season 2 – Dark Humor in a Murder Mystery

 • Reduced Role of Sunil Grover’s Character

 One of the biggest letdowns for fans is the reduced screen time for Sunil Grover’s character, Sonu.
-As a central figure in Season 1, his diminished presence in Season 2 is noticeable and somewhat disappointing for those who enjoyed his pivotal role.
+His diminished presence in Season 2 is noticeable and somewhat disappointing for those who enjoyed his pivotal role.

 • Shift Toward Comedy Over Dark Elements

-The second season leans more towards comedy, which might not sit well with all viewers.
-This shift somewhat dilutes the dark undertones that made the first season stand out, potentially alienating fans who appreciated the original balance.
+The second season leans more towards comedy, which not sit well with all viewers.
+This shift somewhat dilutes the dark undertones that made the first season stand out.
+This alienate fans who appreciated the original balance.

 • Length and Pacing